Alex-Linhares/FARGonautica/README.md

 | George | Yes | Yes | 25 | 3 | 8 |

-Do you see how cool this could be?
-Not only a library but also a course and a set of research questions... don't you wish your teachers at university (or even high school) had something like this?
+So this repo can not only be a library but also a source for an undergraduate course and a set of research questions... don't you wish your teachers at university (or even high school) had something like this?
 And [here's where we are!](repo-version.md)

 Long ways to go to get there, hah?
 Please help; if you would like to contribute please see [how you can contribute to this repository](how-to-contribute.md).
 You do **not** necessarily have to be someone who has earned the Ph.D. working with Hofstadter:  Hofstadter gracefully conceded the honorable title of "Associate FARGonaut" to me (Linhares), of which I am truly proud.
 If you have ideas for